JobstTechnologies/JT-Driver-Sensing/Readme.md

 - Expose the sensor to a solution with a known glucose or lactate concentration.
 - Wait until the sensor signal is stable.
 - Press in the values chart the button *Calibrate*.
-- Select the date range in the chart which shows the stable sensor signal by left-click-dragging.
+- Select the date range in the chart which shows the stable sensor signal by left-click-dragging.</br>
-  (You can repeat the selection process as often as you need.
+  (You can repeat the selection process as often as you need.</br>
    By click-dragging on the border of the selected area the area can be changed too.)
 - When the selection is done, press the button *Calibrate* again.
 - In the appearing dialog, select the calibration substance and the channel that measures the known concentration.
-- After clicking OK, select a name for a definition file to store the new calibration data.
+- After clicking OK, select a name for a definition file to store the new calibration data.</br>
   (You must choose a new name since existing file must not be overwritten.)
 - The new definition file be be loaded immediately.